ChrisWynne/dsc160-midterm-group-5/README.md

 The first paragraph should be a short summary describing your results.

+Our null hypothesis is that K-pop music is different enough from other genres to be considered as its own genre while our alternate hypothesis is that K-pop music is similar enough to other genres of music that it can be classified under other popular genres.
+We were unable to reject the null hypothesis as when we classified K-pop songs with our trained models, they resulted in low error rates indicating that K-pop is unique enough of a genre that it can be distinguished from other popular genres.

 The subsequent paragraphs could address questions including:
 - Why is this culturally relevant?
 - How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?